Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Explore Zgornje Jezersko

-Zgornje Jezersko is a small Slovenian village, located very close to the Austrian border.
-It’s one of the gateways to the Kamnik-Savinja Alps.
-This peaceful alpine holiday is full of jaw-dropping views, and it’s still a secret.
+Zgornje Jezersko is a small Slovenian village near the Austrian border and one of the gateways to the Kamnik-Savinja Alps.
+This peaceful alpine retreat offers breathtaking views and still feels like a well-kept secret.

-From this small settlement, you can walk to the serene Planšarsko jezero and into the splendid Ravenska kočna valley.
-The valley is also the trailhead to Češka Koča mountain hut and the Goli vrh lookout point.
+From Jezersko, you can walk to the serene Planšarsko Lake and continue into the stunning Ravenska Kočna valley.
+The valley also serves as the trailhead for hikes to the Češka Koča mountain hut and the Goli Vrh viewpoint, which I’ve summarized in Best Hikes in Slovenia.

 Stay 1 Night in Zgornje Jezersko